LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Parameterization and calibration/NECN Succession/readme.md

 ### NECN Succession extension

+#### Species parameterization
+Species values were taken from the original linkages manual which can be found at https://daac.ornl.gov/daacdata/model_archive/LINKAGES/comp/ORNL_TM-9519.pdf, various entries in the TRY database, and existing LANDIS-II papers.
+Data sources can be found in this subfolder in the NECN data sources.xlsx shreadsheet.

 #### Functional groups
 After consulting with Rob, we decided on 4 functional groups.
 A pines group (loblolly, shortleaf, and longleaf), a group solely for Virginia pine (because Virginia pine has a range that extends further north than the other pines and can tolerate much colder temperatures), a hardwoods group (white oak, sweet gum, red maple, yellow poplar, flowering